Yokozuna (wrestler): Teaming with Owen Hart; departure (1995–1998)

 In May, Yokozuna returned at In Your House 8: Beware of Dog to wrestle Vader.
 During the event, a severe thunderstorm in the area caused the pay-per-view broadcast feed to blackout.
 In one of the matches not broadcast, Yokozuna defeated Vader.
 The event was rescheduled two days later, in which the matches that were previously blacked-out took place again.
 Vader won their rematch.
-On August 17, he appeared at Free for All just before SummerSlam, where he lost to Stone Cold Steve Austin after he attempted a Banzai Drop on the rope, which broke under his weight, sending him crashing back down for Austin to win.
+On August 18, he appeared at Free for All just before SummerSlam, where he lost to Stone Cold Steve Austin after he attempted a Banzai Drop on the rope, which broke under his weight, sending him crashing back down for Austin to win.

 The next night on Raw, Yokozuna faced then WWF Champion Shawn Michaels for the title in a losing effort.
 Afterwards, he only made appearances on house shows.
 He made his final televised WWF appearance at the Survivor Series on November 17, still going after Vader, however he only briefly entered the match illegally and it ended with all remaining wrestlers being disqualified.
 His final match in the WWF was on November 20, 1996, at a house show in White Plains, New York in a battle royal won by his cousin Rocky Maivia.

 For a second time, Yokozuna went to his home in Los Angeles to lose weight through exercise and dieting, being replaced by other wrestlers on a late November 1996 tour of the United Kingdom.
 Despite dropping a reported 100 lb, he still could not lose enough to satisfy the WWF officials, and was not medically cleared to wrestle in some states because of his physical condition.
 Yokozuna was ultimately unable to pass a physical examination required for professional wrestlers by the New York State Athletic Commission, and was released from the WWF in May 1998.

-Later Career (1998–2000)
+Late career (1998–2000)

 After his WWF career ended in 1998, he performed sporadically for various independent promotions, including Maryland Championship Wrestling.
 At the Heroes of Wrestling pay-per-view event on October 10, 1999, Yokozuna was scheduled to take on King Kong Bundy in one of the event's two featured matches.
 However, Jake Roberts, who was scheduled to face Jim Neidhart in the other main event match, came to the ring for his match intoxicated and in no condition to wrestle.
 The promoters made a last-minute change and Yokozuna teamed with Roberts against Bundy and Neidhart, and Yokozuna's team lost.
 He wrestled his final match on October 17, 2000 (six days prior to his death) for All Star Wrestling, teaming with Greg Valentine to defeat Spinner McKenzie and Drew McDonald in London in the United Kingdom.